Blessedfriday007/Landing-page/README.md

 ```

-A responsive landing page
+A responsive landing page.

-A registration page with form
+A registration page with form.

-A login page with forms
+A login page with forms.

-A working mobile menu (or sidebar)
+A working mobile menu (or sidebar).

 ```